 According to the facts and circumstances averred in the petition and affidavit, Mr. Senaka Kumara who wielded connections to the political hierarchy in the area and the local police, Ms. Mangalika-wife of Mr. Senaka Kumara and their associates had caused acts of intimidation and harassment on the Petitioner who holds a dual citizenship of Sri Lanka and Australia and who in the year 2000, bought an island named, Kokduwa located in the Bolgoda Lake, Panadura with intention of building the first island golf course in Asia in collaboration with, and incorporating substantial foreign investment and partnership, Ms. Cleo Muller who was the Petitioner's business partner and who had purchased Tuduwe Waththa from one Mr. Perera as being access road to the said island named Kokduwa in the year 2009, and the Petitioner's staff as a direct result of refusal by the Petitioner and Ms. Muller to succumb to extortion of Rs.
-2,000,000/- demanded by Mr. Senaka Kumara for a peaceful passage to the proposed project land; that since then, there had been constant conflicts between the Petitioner, Ms. Muller on the one hand and Mr. Senaka Kumara and his wife Ms. Mangalika and their associates on the other, as a result of which a significant number of complaints and counter complaints had been lodged to Panadura and Hirana Police stations, by both the Petitioner and Ms. Muller on the one hand and Mr. Senaka Kumara and his wife Ms. Mangalika on the other, as a result of which a number of cases had been filed before Magistrate Court of Panadura, by Police against the Petitioner and Mr. Senaka Kumara as well which are still, pending in Court; that consequent to which 16 illegal criminal cases had been filed against him by Police on fictitious complaints lodged by them even without an inquiry being held thereto or without a statement being recorded thereon; that in the premise, the Petitioner had instituted the civil case naming the said Senaka Kumara, Sarath Srilal Dissanayake-Inspector of Police Moratuwa and several other persons as the defendants thereto for malicious prosecution claiming damages in respect of which the instant application for transfer from District Court of Panadura to any other appropriate Court had now, been made to this Court by him in the instant application for transfer.
+2,000,000/- demanded by Mr. Senaka Kumara for a peaceful passage to the proposed project land; that since then, there had been constant conflicts between the Petitioner, Ms. Muller on the one hand and Mr. Senaka Kumara and his wife Ms. Mangalika and their associates on the other, as a result of which a significant number of complaints and counter complaints had been lodged to Panadura and Hirana Police stations, by both the Petitioner, Ms. Muller and Mr. Senaka Kumara and his wife Ms. Mangalika as a result of which a number of cases had been filed before Magistrate Court of Panadura, by Police against the Petitioner and Mr. Senaka Kumara as well which are still, pending in Court; that the criminal case in respect of which the instant application for transfer from Magistrate Court of Panadura to any other appropriate Court had been now, made to this Court by the Petitioner in the instant application for transfer, was filed by Hirana Police on a complaint made to therein by the Petitioner.

-It was further, averred by the Petitioner in the averments in the petition that considering the unlawful malicious actions of Mr. Fernando, his political connections in Panadura, the death threats against him and his employees, the narcissistic, psychopathic, predatory behavior of the officers concerned of the Panadura/Hirana Police, the intense pain and suffering that he had been put through wasting 15 years of his life in view of his inability to attend to his mother's funeral and also his inability to get back to Australia due to impound of his passport by Court, he truly, believes that there is a risk to his life.
+In those circumstances, the Petitioner specifically, states in paragraphs 39 and 50 of his petition that considering the unlawful malicious actions of Mr. Fernando, his political connections in Panadura, the death threats against him and his employees, the narcissistic, psychopathic, predatory behavior of the officers concerned of the Panadura Police, the intense pain and suffering that he had been put through wasting 15 years of his life in view of his inability to attend to his mother's funeral and also his inability to get back to Australia due to impound of his passport by Court, he truly, believes that there is a risk to his life due to the criminal case being heard any further by the Magistrate Court of Panadura thereby, warranting transfer of the same therefrom to any other appropriate Court for early disposal of the same.